karinstahel/papers-past-open-data-extraction/README.md

 # Papers Past Open Data METS/ALTO extraction script

 This Python script uses multiprocessing to effciently extract article data from METS/ALTO XML (in tar.gz files) in the [National Library of New Zealand's Papers Past open data](https://natlib.govt.nz/about-us/open-data/papers-past-metadata/papers-past-newspaper-open-data-pilot/overview-papers-past-newspaper-open-data-pilot).
-The script process the archive files and saves extracted article data by newspaper issue in parquet format with detailed error and completion logging.
+The script processes the archive files and saves extracted article data by newspaper issue in parquet format with detailed error and completion logging.

 ## Features

-- Extracts newspaper article content and metadata from METS/ALTO XML files
+- Extracts newspaper article content and layout related information from METS/ALTO XML files
-- Preserves article structure and layout information
-- Handles text normalisation including hyphenation and special characters
 - Processes multiple issues in parallel using multiprocessing
 - Provides detailed logging and statistics about the extraction process
 - Supports various input options (specific issues, newspaper codes, etc.)
-- Outputs data in parquet format for efficient storage and analysis
+- Outputs data in parquet format

 ## Usage